NRKishanKumar/hnc-spa/README.md

 ## Learn More

-To know more, check out the other repos [React documentation](https://reactjs.org/).
+To know more, check out other repos [Visit GitHub](https://github.com/NRKishanKumar/).

 ### Making a Progressive Web App

 This application uses `bootstrap 4` for responsiveness.

-You can access this application via mobile or smaller screens by Adding the app to Home screen from chrome tools.
+You can access this application via mobile or smaller screens by Adding the app to Home screen from chrome-tools.

 ### Deployment